 4. Incorporate the Affiliate Product Into Your Email List

 One of the most powerful ways to add extra affiliate income to your blog is by promoting an affiliate product to your mailing list once people sign up.

-Services like AWeber allow you to create Follow Up emails which go out to every subscriber once they sign up to your list.
-You can create one or 100 email all at once and then never need to touch them again.
+It’s automatic and ongoing: Services like Constant Contact allow you to create follow-up emails which go out to every subscriber once they sign up to your list.
+You can create one or 100 emails all at once and then never need to touch them again.

 It’s really important to not just say things like “Go out and buy X product now” because it is way too pushy.
 Rather, you want to still be providing huge value and mention affiliate products only if and when it could help a subscriber.

 Highlighting your affiliate mentions in your article is a good strategy to make sure that people see the message.

 This can be done in so many different ways and you’ll need to measure the effectiveness for your own particular blog and individual blog post.